Binary Tree Basic and Common Types

 The following tree is not a balanced binary tree because node 2

-has a left subtree height of 2 and a right subtree height of 0, with a height difference exceeding 1, thus not meeting the criteria:
+has a left subtree height of 2 and a right subtree height of 0.
+The height difference is greater than 1, which does not meet the condition:

 1